OpenDSA/OpenDSA/RST/source/SelectionSort.rst

    Create proficiency exercise for Selection Sort.

+Any algorithm can be written in slightly different ways.
+For example, we could have written Selection Sort to find the smallest element, the next smallest, and so on.
+We wrote this version of Selection Sort to mimic the behavior of our Bubble Sort implementation as closely as possible.
-Selection Sort (as written here) is essentially a Bubble Sort, except that rather than repeatedly swapping adjacent values to get the next smallest record into place, we instead remember the position of the element to be selected and do one swap at the end.
+This shows that Selection Sort is essentially a Bubble Sort except that rather than repeatedly swapping adjacent values to get the next largest record into place, we instead remember the position of the element to be selected and do one swap at the end.
-Thus, the number of comparisons is still :math:`\Theta(n^2)`, but the number of swaps is much less than that required by bubble sort.
+Thus, the number of comparisons is still :math:`\Theta(n^2)`, but the number of swaps is much less than that required by Bubble Sort.
 Selection Sort is particularly advantageous when the cost to do a swap is high, for example, when the elements are long strings or other large records.
 Selection Sort is more efficient than Bubble Sort (by a constant factor) in most other situations as well.

 .. figure:: Images/PtrSwap.png
    :width: 400